k21971/Hack/README.md

  */
 ```

-No original code is deleted—it's preserved in comments alongside modern equivalents.

 ### Historical Context

 Hack 1.0.3 represents:

 * **Andries Brouwer's masterpiece**: The mathematical peak of 1980s roguelike design
 * **The bridge**: Between Rogue's simplicity and NetHack's complexity
 * **Software archaeology**: A preserved artifact of computing history